buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 .. py:class:: buildbot.steps.shell.SetProperty

-This buildstep is similar to :class:`ShellCommand`, except that it captures the output of the command into a property.
+This buildstep is similar to :bb:step:`ShellCommand`, except that it captures the output of the command into a property.
 It is usually used like this::

     from buildbot.steps import shell